noahshinn/captain/README.md

 # Captain

-Watches your screen and uses LLMs to help you with your work.
+Watches your screen and uses LLMs to help with your work.

 ## Requirements